medialab/minet/README.md

 ![Minet](docs/img/minet.png)

-**minet** is a webmining command line tool & library for python (>= 3.7) that can be used to collect and extract data from a large variety of web sources such as raw webpages, Facebook, CrowdTangle, YouTube, Twitter, Media Cloud etc.
+**minet** is a webmining command line tool & library for python (>= 3.7) that can be used to collect and extract data from a large variety of web sources such as raw webpages, Facebook, YouTube, Twitter, Media Cloud etc.

 It adopts a very simple approach to various webmining problems by letting you perform a wide array of tasks from the comfort of the command line.
 No database needed: raw CSV files should be sufficient to do most of the work.